thomson08/LLM-Literature-Review/README.md

 ## **
 ### **Evolution of Memory Management in Programming Languages**
-*Question:* How has memory management evolved from manual techniques to automated systems, and what impact has this had on mobile applications?
-*LLM Insights:*

 Early programming languages like **C** and **C++** required developers to manually manage memory.
 Although this offered precise control, it was prone to errors such as memory leaks and segmentation faults, which could lead to application crashes and security vulnerabilities.

 As languages like **Java** introduced **garbage collection**, memory management became automated, reducing the burden on developers.
 However, GC introduced **runtime overhead**, which could cause performance issues, especially in mobile environments where battery life and responsiveness are critical.